Jinlong-He/TaskDroid/semantics.md

 - if there is no one task which realActivity is B, it will create a new task which realActivity is B, and this task will be pushed into task stack.
 - otherwise, the task which realAcitivity is B will be moved to the top of task stack.

-### 2.2 Searching for Task Mechanism
+### 2.2 Task Allocation Mechanism
+The task allocation mechanism, namely, to specify, when an activity is launched, to which task will it be allocated.
-Recall the behavious of launch mode is `singleTask` or `singleInstance`, they both need to find the target task.
-In the following, I will give a detailed description about this mechanism.
+Recall the semantics of launching an activity with `singleTask` or `singleInstance` launch mode, they both need to allocate to a task first.
+In the following, I will give a detailed description about the task allocation mechanism.
-There are two kinds of searching for task mechanism.
+There are two kinds of task allocation mechanism.

+- 1) SingleInstance Task Allocation Mechanism:
-- 1) `Lmd(B) = singleInstance`
+    - Condition: `Lmd(B) = singleInstance`
+    - To find the task which `realActivity` is instance of B
+- 2) Non-SingleInstance Task Allocation Mechanism:
-- 2) `Lmd(A) = SIT` | `Lmd(B) = STK` | `NTK in Fs`
+    - Condition: `Lmd(A) = SIT` | `Lmd(B) = STK` | `NTK in Fs`

-The first one is simple to understand, to find the task which `realActivity` is instance of B.

-Now I will tell you how dose the second one work.
+    - The process as followed.

-We define a function `searchTask(B, TS)` to simulate the process of the second one, where `TS` means the current task stack.
+We define a function `AllocateTask(B, TS)` to simulate Non-SingleInstance Task Allocation Mechanism, where `TS` means the current task stack.

-    Task searchTask(B, TS) {
+    Task AllocateTask(B, TS) {
         for (Task S from TS.top() to TS.bot()) if (Rat(S) = B) return S;
         for (Task S from TS.top() to TS.bot())